How access delivers results

 Successfully recruiting diversity to the boardroom requires a customized search strategy that boutique search firms are uniquely positioned to offer.
 In my decades advising executives on their most important talent needs, I can attest to the enhanced value diversity brings to the boardroom dynamic.
 Nevertheless, organizations still struggle to get this right – despite best intentions – and the consequences of inadequate results can have long-lasting impacts on a board’s culture and ability to influence and effectuate.

-The reality is that high demand for diversity talent requires boards to partner with a search firm that can genuinely represent them in a very crowded market.
+The reality is that high demand for diversity talent requires boards to partner with a search firm like the EOR services in Thailand that can genuinely represent them in a very crowded market.
 Understanding a few key decision points can help those responsible for board composition make informed decisions regarding which firm to select.

 What constitutes a qualified candidate is inherently debatable, but this should be the first point addressed with a search firm.
 Traditionally, board candidates are current or retired CEOs, CFOs, GCs, and major business/division leaders on executive leadership teams.
 This is a safe, proven path.
 However, not only is it impassable for most candidates given the paucity of openings, but it perpetuates diversity disparities – a well-explored topic.

 An alternative approach is to partner with a search firm to build a board succession plan based on an assessment of competencies.
 This allows boards to anticipate their makeup and cultivate talent to supplant needs while simultaneously solving for diversity.
 Succession planning requires a deep dive into the board, which means the firm must possess capacity, discipline, and diplomacy.
 This process fosters a trusted relationship between the board and firm, and boutique firms purposefully limit the number of their engagements to ensure this high level of accountability and client service.